RobG66/Gamelist-Manager/README.md

 ----
 September 25th, 2025

- *8.11 will be released soon.
+ *8.11 out now!
 New Gamelist exception error and reset view fixes*

  I might push out a minor bugfix version this weekend.
 I did notice the Reset button isn't resetting all the view filters, minor issue.
 I would also welcome if someone could write up a usage document, with some tips and tricks using filters, mame tools etc.